The third film adaptation of The Punisher, directed by Lexi Alexander and released in 2008.

-- Diagnosis from Dr. Badass: Loony Bin Jim, during his fight with Frank Castle in the toilet, begins to say what is wrong with the Punisher during each blow:Loony Bin Jim: Blood in the urine, an early indicator of kidney failure.
+- Diagnosis from Dr. Badass: Loony Bin Jim, during his fight with Frank Castle in the bathroom, begins to say what is wrong with the Punisher during each blow:Loony Bin Jim: Blood in the urine, an early indicator of kidney failure.

 Loony Bin Jim: You should be seeing double right about now.

 Loony Bin Jim: That would be a torn meniscus.

 - Even Evil Has Loved Ones: Jigsaw and Loony Bin Jim genuinely care for each other.
 Also the Bulats, unlike their comic counterparts.